LucaPanz97/Nonparametric_Statistics_Project/README.md

 The goal of this project is developing a model to predict and explain the price of houses in King County, Washington, following a nonparametric approach.

-The work is carried out in this way:
+Our work unfolds in the following steps:
-1. Preprocessing and outlier detection through bagplots based on Tukey depth
+1. Preprocessing and Outlier Detection: we start by preparing the data and identifying outliers using bagplots based on Tukey depth.
+This crucial step ensures that our analysis is based on clean and reliable data.
-2. Testing the significance of some covariates on price by permutational T and permutational ANOVA
+2. Testing Covariate Significance: we investigate the impact of various covariates on house prices.
+We employ permutational T-tests and permutational ANOVA to determine the significance of these factors, shedding light on what truly drives house prices in this region.
-3. Fitting nonparametric regression models such as GAMs with splines and robust regression models
+3. Nonparametric Regression Modeling: we employ powerful nonparametric regression techniques.
+We leverage the flexibility of Generalized Additive Models (GAMs) with splines to capture complex relationships in the data.
+Additionally, we explore Robust Regression Models to ensure the stability and accuracy of our predictions.

 # Authors